-Our Rush Warrior deck list guide features the best Rastakhan deck list for Season 60 of Hearthstone (March 2019).
+Our Rush Warrior deck list guide features the best Scholomance Academy deck list for Season 77 of Hearthstone (August 2020).
 Our Rush Warrior guide also contains Mulligan advice, card combos and strategy tips.

 If the keyword has passed you by, Rush cards are able to attack other minions on the turn they're put into play, but not the enemy hero.
 That provides the Rush Warrior player with a huge amount of initiative, particularly in the early game, but without creating the kind of balance issues that have been historically associated with Charge.
 Suffice to say you should have lots of answers to your opponent's plays at each stage of the game.

 In this latest update to our Rush Warrior guide, we’ve highlighted the best deck list for the archetype right now.
 We've also got detailed strategy advice and Mulligan tips after that, followed by a breakdown of all the big combos this deck contains.
 All aspects of this guide will be expanded upon further in the months ahead as well!

 Here is a experimental version of Rush Warrior to try out at this point in Scholomance Academy.
 If the deck sees more play we’ll be refining the list further, but this should get you off to a good start:

 |2 x Imprisoned Gan'arg||2 x Bloodsail Raider|